kcappieg/safari/Prototype/combat-engine_docs.md

 #####`initiateCombat(battleField)`

 Initiate the combat event loop for a particular battlefield.
 The battlefield is rendered in the current renderer (`type:PIXI.SystemRenderer`) associated with the `CombatEngine` instance.

+**Note** Once combat is initiated, it will continue to use the renderer that it was originally started with whether or not the `CombatEngine`'s renderer is changed.

 Arguments | Type    | Notes
 ----------|---------|---------